greybags/fsc-ddo-datastandards/README.md

 # fsc-ddo-datastandards
-This Repository contains the definitions of the Australian Financial Services DDO Data Standards
+This Repository contains the definitions of the Australian Financial Services Council DDO Data Standards

 ## Defined Data Standards
 This repository defines three Data Standards: